Strobilomyces foveatus: Description

 The caps of the fruit bodies are between 7 and 10 cm wide, with a convex shape.
 The cap surface is covered with dark brown to black erect scales between 1.5–3 by 1.5–2.5 mm.
 The stem is up to 12 cm long; it is 1.2 cm thick at the top, and 1.5 cm thick at the bottom.
 The surface of the upper stem is strongly reticulate (covered with a network-like pattern) with individual meshes about 2–4 mm wide and 1–2 mm deep.
-The pores on the underside of the cap are between 0.5–1 mm wide, dirty white then gray, and they bruise a brownish-black color.
+The pores on the underside of the cap are between 0.5 and 1 mm wide, dirty white then gray, and they bruise a brownish-black color.
 The tubes which make up the pores are up to 1.2 cm long.
 The flesh is thick and initially white, but will stain a brownish-black after exposure to the air.

 The spores are 8–10 by 6.3–8.3 μm, and densely covered with slender conical spines about 0.5 μm tall.
 The abundant pleurocystidia (large sterile cells found on gill faces) are thin-walled, measuring up to 90 μm long by 1–20 μm wide, and ventricose (with a swelling on one side), with a narrow appendage up to 20 μm by 4–8 μm.
 The hyphae that make up the cap surface and the warts are branched, loosely interwoven, and sooty colored; the unclamped cells typically measure 17–45 by 9–26 μm.
 The surface of the stem is made of a compact mat of hyphae roughly 120 μm thick, that reduces to a sterile hymenium in the upper part of the stem.

 Corner notes that the species "may be identical" with Strobilomyces echinatus Beeli, an African species with spores that measure 9.5–13 by 6.3–8.3 μm.